Have you ever turned up at the beach without a leash or wax?

 It’s critical for two reasons:

-You don’t need to spend a fortune on a surfboard leash but it is the most essential surfing accessory, not just for your safety, but for everyone else.
+You don’t need to spend a fortune on a surfboard leash, but it is an essential surfing accessory, not just for your safety but for everyone else.

 Surfboard fins

-They’re the small, fin-shaped attachments on the bottom of your board that help you control your direction and speed while surfing.
+The small, fin-shaped attachments on the bottom of your board help you control your direction and speed while surfing.

-Fins provide stability and manoeuvrability, helping you to carve through the face of the wave with precision and ease.
+Fins provide stability and manoeuvrability, helping you carve through the wave’s face with precision and ease.

-Different fin setups affect the way your board performs, so experimenting with different configurations can be heaps of fun.
+Different fin setups affect your board’s performance, so experimenting with different configurations can make for experimental fun.

 The most popular fin setups are:

-• Twin fin: This setup uses two smaller fins which allow for a looser, more manoeuvrable feel.
+- Twin fin: This setup uses two smaller fins, allowing for a looser, more manoeuvrable feel.
 Twin fins are popular on smaller, more playful waves.

-• Thruster (or tri-fin): This most common fin setup and uses three equally sized fins.
+- Thruster (or tri-fin): This is the most common fin setup and uses three equally sized fins.
 This setup provides a good balance of stability and manoeuvrability and is a go in most high-performance shortboards.

-• Bonzer: A unique fin setup that uses a combination of smaller fins and channels or runners on the bottom of the board.
+- Bonzer: A unique fin setup that combines smaller fins and channels or runners on the bottom of the board.

-Head over to Jack’s Surfboard’s massive fin selection to check out all the ways you can change how your board feels under your feet.
+Head over to Jack’s Surfboard’s massive fin selection to check out how you can change how your board feels under your feet.

 Fin Key